ljsabc/MangaLineExtraction_PyTorch/README.md

 ### Credit:

 + Xueting Liu and Tien-Tsin Wong, who contributed this work
-+ Wenliang Wu, who inspired me to port this great thing to PyTorch
++ Wenliang Wu and Ziheng Ma, who inspired me to port this great thing to PyTorch
 + Toda Erika, where the project name comes from